7 Do's and Don'ts of Observing Dia De Muertos

 6. DO - Visit Deceased Loved Ones

-These days are, after all, about reconnecting with the spirits of those we've lost.
+These days are, after all, of thinning veils and reconnecting with the spirits of those we've lost.
 Take some time on these days to visit a relatives graveside, if you can, to leave some marigolds and to send them your love and prayers.
-If you can't visit their grave physically, take some quiet time to meditated and remember them from afar.
+If you can't visit their grave physically, take some quiet time to meditate and remember them from afar.
 It's a beautiful time to reconnect with our ancestors and be humbled by our own mortality.

 7. DO - Tell Their Stories